 Type of care provided

-Care provided can vary and can include, from a basic level - ensuring safety and supervision, and social and reminiscence therapy, to help with personal care tasks, administering medication and providing medical care.
+Care provided by experts from reputable caregiver agencies can vary widely.
+At a basic level, it may include ensuring safety and supervision, as well as offering social and reminiscence therapy.
+More comprehensive services might involve assistance with personal care tasks, medication administration, and medical care.

-A live-in carer should ideally meet the dementia sufferer at the interview and a trial shift is recommended to ensure everyone gets along.
+It's important for a live-in carer to meet the person with dementia during the interview process.
+A trial shift is also recommended to ensure compatibility and ensure that everyone is comfortable with each other.
 It's important that the carer get on well with the person they are providing care for.
-Experience with those suffering from dementia is highly recommended as challenges can include behavioural as well as physical needs.
+Experience with individuals suffering from dementia is strongly recommended, as the role often involves addressing both behavioural and physical challenges.

 Practicalities